 If you have employees, providing coverage for them can be another hurdle.
 Filling out all of the right paperwork can feel like jumping through hoops.
 The administrative upkeep alone is a lot for one person to deal with.

-Even though you’ll attract more people if you have it, it’s expensive to maintain.
-Nearly 99% of small business owners that offer it think it’s going to become too much to afford in the next decade.
+Even though you’ll attract more people if you offer benefits, plans are expensive to maintain.
+Nearly 99% of small business owners that offer health insurance think it’s going to become too much to afford in the next decade.
 Most people already start with little capital, so it can be a challenge to pay for everyone.
 You don’t want to put off investing in your business because you’re paying for insurance.

 7. You’ll Feel Stressed